Abd al-Hafid of Morocco: Despotism

-Abd al-Hafid with the royal parasol.
-Before his exile, he destroyed the parasol and the imperial seal, emblems of the sultan's authority, as a symbolic act of defiance.
+Before his exile, Abd al-Hafid destroyed the royal parasol and the imperial seal, emblems of the sultan's authority, as a symbolic act of defiance.

-Mawlay Mahammad, the brother of Abd al-Hafid, attempted to become sultan with the support of the Zaer in 1908.
-He was quickly recaptured and paraded in rags in the city of Fes before disappearing.
+Mawlay Mahammad, the brother of Abd al-Hafid, attempted to become sultan with the support of the Zaër in 1908.
+He was quickly recaptured and paraded in rags in the city of Fez before disappearing.
 He did survive this, but his secretary died after being publicly tortured with his head shaved, beard plucked and hands disabled by salt torture.
-Muhammad al-Kattani, the influential Sufi poet and activist of Fes, was captured, tortured, and beaten to death in front of his wives and children in 1909.
+Muhammad al-Kattani, the influential Sufi poet and anti-French activist from Fez, was captured, tortured, and beaten to death in front of his wives and children in 1909.
+Abd al-Hafid's opposition to al-Kattani was not only because of their dispute over resisting the West but due to Abd al-Hafid's Salafist beliefs.
+The Ait Ndhir tribe who gave protection to al-Kattani were punished brutally by Abd al-Hafid.
+Initially, he demanded an indemnity of 100,000 douros.
+After they refused and were defeated in battle, they were given even harsher terms including the payment of the fine, acceptance of qaids appointed by the makhzen and a supply of 300 men to serve in the Sharifian army marking the first time a Middle Atlas tribe was forced to supply men to the Sharifian army.
 In 1909, when he captured Bou Hmara, Abd al-Hafid fed Bou Hmara to his lions.
 Punishments like mutilation were applied to his servants.